 Big Booty Judi was good at being dirt cheap.

 Not to stray from the topic of cars too much, but my Senior year at school was pretty trying.
 My funds were essentially gone despite working a fair amount, as rent, bills and living costs were starting to consume me.
-Couple that with my increased courseload prior to graduation and the ability to afford one meal a day, and I went to a pretty dark place.
+Couple that with my increased courseload prior to graduation and the ability to afford only one meal of my choice a day, and I went to a pretty dark place mentally and physically.

 I bought it with an intake and headers.
-It actually sounded okay, especially in the high revs.
-I learned this the night that I bought it.
+It actually sounded okay, especially in the higher third of the rev range.
+I actually learned this the night that I bought it.
 I was driving down the Merritt, cruise control on at 65, and came to an incline of around 10 degrees.

 Revs straight to limiter.
 Goodbye clutch.

 I learned a lot from that truck.
+How to hold on to a passion and a hobby that’s important to your sanity, even when the funds aren’t there to do it the way you want to.
 How to enjoy what you have, even if its a slightly rusty relic of the early-2000s.
-How to work on cars and how to drive without a clutch, as the clutch master went out on mile 3 of a 200 mile drive home.
+How to work on cars and how to drive without a clutch, when the clutch master went out on mile 3 of a 200 mile drive home.
 Never a huge wrench myself, I replaced it on my back in the street during a snow storm to get to work at a homeless shelter the following night.
 And even how to make light of a tough situation, when following the submission of my final assignment as a college student I took her for a drive.
 I made it about two miles from home and lost a ball joint.
 Catastrophically.

 Rather than joining friends to celebrate our achievements at the bar, I was befriending the three AAA tow drivers that were sent to me before one could get my low-hanging fruit on the bed of the truck.

 I sold Judi for the exact amount that I was into her a few months after I graduated.
-She got replaced with my current ride, my lovely 1999 Ford Contour SVT, one day before I started at my first post-graduate employer.
-Fairly ironic to go domestic now of all times after owning almost exclusively Euro years prior, but she’ll likely be leaving me soon as I move on to a new adventure.
+She got replaced with my current ride, my lovely 1999 Ford Contour SVT, one day before I started working my first adult job in an automotive field (and having absolutely nothing to do with my major in Public Health).
+Fairly ironic to go domestic now of all times, after owning almost exclusively Euro years prior, but she’ll likely be leaving me soon as I move on to a new adventure.

 But that will be another story.